Read how you can guarantee a successful field test of your pipeline, even if the project is implemented in the roughest

 The task that a GRP independent supervisor must accomplish is very demanding and it is not sufficient to only have a lot of experience and knowledge about GRP pipes and installation.
 The key to success is how the independent supervisor implements each small step that leads the project towards guaranteed success.

-The correct way to proceed is to analyse the complete process, from the manufacturing tolerances to the handling, from the engineering project to the installation and tests, and only then make the first move.
+The correct way to proceed is to analyze the complete process, from the manufacturing tolerances to the handling, from the engineering project to the installation and tests, and only then make the first move.
 The biggest mistake?
-Is to get a supervisor that considers each stage separately.
+To get a supervisor that considers each stage separately.

 When you get the right independent supervisor, you can finally relax.
 You will have time to focus on the big picture and develop a clear strategy of the next move.
 Your profits will start to soar, you will know exactly what to do next, and what your costs will be from day one onwards.
-In the end, you will know that the pipeline was installed properly, that there won’t be any unexpected troubles and complaints, and that you will be able to move on to other projects.
+In the end, you will know that the pipeline was installed properly, that there will not be any unexpected troubles and complaints, and that you will be able to move on to other projects.

 Do you want a guaranteed success of your pipeline field test even if the project is implemented in the roughest possible terrain?